caseconsulting/website-api/README.md

             ...
 ```

-Firstly, we need a `S3 bucket` where we can upload our Lambda functions packaged as ZIP before we deploy anything - If you don't have a S3 bucket to store code artifacts then this is a good time to create one:
+Firstly, we need an `S3 bucket` where we can upload our Lambda functions packaged as ZIP before we deploy anything - If you don't have a S3 bucket to store code artifacts then this is a good time to create one:

 ```bash
 aws s3 mb s3://<REPLACE_THIS_WITH_YOUR_S3_BUCKET_NAME>